lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 ~~~
 {: #code-extensions title="Definitions of CSR attribute and extension"}

 The Extension variant illustrated in {{code-extensions}} is intended only for use within CRMF CSRs and MUST NOT be used within X.509 certificates due to the privacy implications of publishing Evidence about the end entity's hardware environment.
-See {{security-considerations}} for more discussion.
+See {{sec-con-publishing-x509}} for more discussion.

 The `certs` field contains a set of certificates that
 is intended to validate the contents of an Evidence statement